brew with wonder

 cultivate mindful enjoyment

 We founded Nod Hill Brewery in northern Fairfield County, CT in 2017 with the intention of crafting expressive, balanced, and unique beers that encourage a spirit of thoughtful enjoyment.
-We gravitate towards brewing hop-forward modern beer, traditionally-influenced European styles, & wood-aged native ales.
+We gravitate towards brewing hop-forward modern beer, traditionally-influenced European styles, and both clean & mixed ferment oak-aged beers.
 We are a 100% green energy-powered brewery that is dedicated to sustainable brewing practices.